APThreatHunter: An automated planning-based threat hunting framework: Threat Hunting as Planning

 \subsection{Threat hunting for Android Devices}

-To demonstrate \frameworkname, we used it to perform threat hunting for Android-based mobile devices.
-This is an area that has not been explored much, even though it would be beneficial.
-Since Android accounts for approximately 75\% of the global mobile operating system market~\cite{Statcounter} and security companies report hundreds of thousands of new mobile malware samples every day and millions of security alerts annually~\cite{AVTest}.
-However, \frameworkname can be deployed for computers also.
+In this work, we focus on two possible threats: financial fraud, and surveillance.
+Both threats are highly prevalent on Android and cause immediate and measurable harm~\cite{xu_dva,Anglano_survey}.
+Financial fraud produces direct monetary loss and reputational damage by compromising banking workflows and credentials.
+Surveillance violates user privacy through misuse of sensors.
+To implement \frameworkname, we need to define the data feeds, implement $\constructIstate{\Xi}$ and $\constructGstate{\Xi}$.
+First, we define a state using a set of Boolean predicates shown in \Cref{tbl:asp-inferred-predicates}.

-In this work, we focus on two threat classes: surveillance and financial fraud.
-Both classes are highly prevalent on Android and cause immediate and measurable harm ~\cite{xu_dva, Anglano_survey}.
-Surveillance violates user privacy through misuse of sensors and financial fraud produces direct monetary loss and reputational damage by compromising banking workflows and credentials.
-Focusing on these threats therefore targets high value defensive priorities for both enterprises and individual users.
+We convert the APK's system calls, permissions, intends into set of ASP facts.
+A \emph{system call} is a request from an application to the operating system to perform a privileged operation, such as accessing a file or allocating memory. \emph{Permissions} specify which sensitive resources an application is allowed to access, such as the camera, location, or contacts. \emph{Intents} are simple messages that applications use to request actions from the system or other apps, such as opening a screen, starting a service, or sending a broadcast.